Kwakic/ryanair-karate-service/README.md

   },
 ]```

-**Instead I decided to create my own users by making a print, therefore IDs will be different each time I run the test**
+**Instead I decided to create my own users by executing a previous Background step, therefore IDs will be different each time I run the test**

 ### Feature: Creating master user and make print for further use
 >**Scenario:** Create a user with success